vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 other schema fields.
 Adding the new vector field still adds to the serving cost, as we double the resource usage footprint related to indexing and storage.

-* At this stage, we are finally ready to perform an online evaluation of the new embedding model.
-Depending on the outcome of the online evaluation, we can garbage collect either the new model embedding data or the old model.
+* After all this, we are finally ready evaluate the new embedding model online.
+Depending on the outcome of the online evaluation, we can garbage collect either the new or old embedding data.

 That's a lot of complexity and cost to evaluate a model online, but now we can relax?
 Two months after finishing this MLOps exercise for our search infra, product management wants to introduce [news article recommendations](https://docs.vespa.ai/en/tutorials/news-4-embeddings.html) for the home page.
-Maybe it will also include a related articles feature, where for each article, the site can suggest related articles.
+We also hear they are discussing a related articles feature, where for each article, the site can suggest related articles.
 At the end of the year, we will face the challenge of operationalizing three different embedding-based use cases.
 There must be a better way?